delbetu/delbetu/README.md

 ## Software Detective

-I learn how your system work so I can modify it.
+How good are your devs on investigating problems? isn't that an essential developer skill?
-Adating it to suppot new requirements without breaking existing ones.
+I can learn how your system works and adapt it to support new requirements without breaking existing ones.
-Or fix existing behavior.
+I can also recognize and fix existing wrong behavior.

 ---------------